 It didn’t take long for elevated culinary concepts to reach the US, where they quickly received a distinctively American spin.
 Key developments that played into our national conception of culinary arts include:

 Founded by the Women’s Education Association of Boston, this influential institution was initially modeled after London’s National School of Cookery.
 The goal was to instruct not only those who hoped to earn a living cooking but also women looking to benefit from applying high-level culinary techniques in their own homes.
 Many of the nation’s most notable early chefs were trained there, including the renowned Fannie Farmer.

 While written cooking guides have been traced back to multiple ancient societies, these were not commonplace until the invention of the printing press.
 They also rose in popularity as more people sought a taste of high society.

 Cookbooks were prominent for quite some time in Britain and the Netherlands before they made their mark across the pond.
 Following the American Revolution, the first known cookbook was released by Amelia Simmons.
 Known as American Cookery, this differed from British publications in that it used local vernacular and focused on ingredients readily available in the US.
 Hence, its distinction by the Library of Congress as one of the Books That Shaped America.

-Later on, cookbooks would become a chief means of allowing household cooks to experiment with elevated ingredients and techniques.
+Later on, cookbooks would become a chief means of allowing household cooks to experiment with elevated ingredients and innovative cooking techniques.
 American cookbooks were also largely responsible for bringing food science to the forefront.
 Fannie Farmer’s famed 1896 Boston Cooking-School Cook Book, for example, was intended to function not only as a compilation of beloved recipes but also as a source of ‘condensed scientific knowledge’ to promote ‘deeper thought and broader study of what to eat.’

 American Culinary Federation